 DBT-RU is an official practicum training site for students in the GSAPP school psychology programs and for the Clinical Ph.D. program at Rutgers University.
 Interested students can apply by contacting Dr. Rizvi.

-Clinicians and Research Associates 2018-2019
+Clinicians and Research Associates 2019-2020

-Alexandra King is a clinical Ph.D. student at Rutgers University.
-She received her B.A. in psychology from Cornell University.
-Following graduation she worked as the treatment coordinator on a study of DBT for suicidal adolescents at the University of Washington.
-She has had clinical experience working with BPD, depression, anxiety, and treatment in an integrated care setting.
-Her research interests include the treatment processes in DBT, emotion dysregulation, validation and invalidation, and severe psychological disorders in a family context.
+Alexandra King is a fifth-year clinical Ph.D. student at Rutgers University.
+She received her B.A. in psychology from Cornell University, following which she worked as the treatment coordinator at the University of Washington on a study of DBT for suicidal adolescents.
+She has had clinical experience with DBT for adults and adolescents, varied mental and physical disorders in a behavioral health setting, and exercise anxiety in a cardiac rehab center.
+Her research interests include the treatment processes and mechanisms in DBT, emotion dysregulation more broadly, and dissemination and implementation of behavioral interventions.

-Liza Pincus is a third-year clinical Psy.D. student at GSAPP.
+Liza Pincus is a fourth-year clinical Psy.D. student at GSAPP.
 She received her B.A. in History and Literature from Harvard University in 2012.
 Her clinical experiences outside of her work in the DBT-RU clinic include working with children and adolescents in foster care, working with veterans and civilians with anxiety disorders, obsessive-compulsive disorder, and post-traumatic stress disorder, and working in integrated behavioral healthcare.
 Her primary interests include treating individuals with emotion regulation difficulties and anxiety disorders, as well as increasing treatment access through the dissemination and implementation of evidence-based treatments.

-Research Assistants 2018-2019
+Research Assistants 2019-2020

 April Yeager is a post-baccalaureate research assistant at DBT-RU.
-She graduated from Rutgers University with a bachelors degree in Psychology, minoring in Cognitive Science and Sociology.
-Previously, she worked as a research assistant for the Institute for Research on Youth Depression and Prevention.
-In addition to working at DBT-RU she currently works as a research assistant for the Division of Addiction Psychiatry for Rutgers Robert Wood Johnson Medical School.
+She graduated from Rutgers University with a bachelor’s degree in Psychology, minoring in Cognitive Science and Sociology.
+Previously, she worked as a research assistant for the Institute for Research on Youth Depression and Prevention and for the Division of Addiction Psychiatry for Rutgers Robert Wood Johnson Medical School.
 Her clinical interests include suicidality, mood disorders, substance use, and BPD.
 In the future, April plans to pursue a PsyD in Clinical Psychology.